equinix-labs/metal-go/v1/docs/IncidentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiIncidentsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiFindIncidentsRequest struct via the builder pattern

 Name | Type | Description  | Notes